synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 ESP32-C3 pin assignments can be overridden in `platformio.ini` via `ESP_EN_PIN` and `ESP_OW_PIN` build flags if your wiring differs from the SuperMini layout.

-Refer to `wiring.png` for more details
+Refer to `wiring.png` for more details.

 ---